karo-io/karo-io.github.io/README.md

 ## Cool Stuff
-* WebApp to convert any image into a dot-on.de custom DIY artwork made of sticky dots
+* WebApp to convert any image into a dot-on.de custom DIY artwork made of sticky dots https://dot-on.de/dotsmaker
-* Full JS Karopapier [https://2.karopapier.de/editor.html](Map Editor) - Paste XOSOFOX into it and you might start to understand...
+* Full JS Karopapier [Map Editor](https://2.karopapier.de/editor.html) - Paste XOSOFOX into it and you might start to understand...
-* Realtime Information about who's turn it is to play and who just made a move
+* Realtime Information about who's turn it is to play and who just made a move https://www.karopapier.de/blocker